Evaluation of Forming Processes and Simulation Validation

 - Series production ramp-up

 - Solving complex forming problems

 Forming analysis is a process to evaluate the forming states and surface strain levels of sheet metal parts after forming.
 GOM’s ARGUS system can be used to capture 3D coordinates of the surface presented in a fine resolution mesh.
-The forming results are subsequently compared with the Forming Limit Curve (FLC), a material parameter dataset describing the maximum formability, by means of a Forming Limit Diagram (FLD) that is created in the ARGUS software.
+The forming results are subsequently compared with the Forming Limit Curve (FLC), a material parameter dataset describing the maximum formability, by means of a Forming Limit Diagram (FLD) that is created in the GOM Correlate Pro.
 This diagram clearly indicates whether the areas are over-deformed or still within a certain safety margin, providing decisive information for optimizing forming processes and validating simulations.